-- 1. Read the portion of Section 2.5 that involves the AM/GM inequality.
-Be certain that you truly understand the proof of this result.
+- 1. Read Section 2.5 very carefully.
+Be certain that you truly understand the proofs of these two major results.
 Recall that the purpose of this course is to prepare you for higher mathematics and the ability to read and follow proofs is one of the skills necessary for success in upper level mathematics classes.
 Do not "fake" yourself into believing you understand a proof when you really don't; ask questions about anything that seems unclear.
 If one step does not make sense, do not give up on the proof.
 Just believe the result that you do not understand and see if the rest of the proof makes sense from that point on. - 2.
-Be prepared to discuss exercises 8, 9, 10, and 11 in Section 2.5.
-In addition, take any calculus book and look at the section on max/min word problems.
-Pick one of the simpler problems (such as a fence problem or a box problem) and show that you can solve it without calculus by using the AM/GM inequality.
-Be prepared to share your problem with the class. - 3.
-Turn in solutions for exercise 2.5.11 and the following problem (for which you must use the AM/GM inequality for your solution):

-Find the maximum value of $xy^2$ subject to the conditions x > 0, y > 0, and 5x + 4y = 30.
+Be prepared to discuss exercises 1, 2, 5, 9, 10, and 11 in Section 2.5. - 3.
+Turn in solutions for the following two problems: - i.
+Prove that for each positive integer $n \ge 2$, the inequality $\frac{4^n}{2n} < \binom{2n}{n}$ is satisfied. - ii.
+Find the maximum value of x^2y subject to the conditions x > 0, y > 0, and 4x + 3y = 30.
+(Do not use calculus.)

-for Tuesday, March 3
+for Tuesday, March 1

 - 1. Read Section 2.6.
 Be certain you understand the distinction between the two forms of induction and try to use the form that is most appropriate for the given situation.
 The FTA is very important so make sure you know what it says and how to prove it.
 The boring form of induction is certainly boring but it is important to know how it works and to notice how often it implicitly appears. - 2.
-Work on exercises 1, 2, 3, 4, 5a, 5b, and 7 in Section 2.6.
+Work on exercises 1, 2, 3, 4, and 7 in Section 2.6.
 You should be focusing on the induction step as the basic idea behind induction proofs should be clear by now.
 For exercise 3, you might want to write out the cases n = 8 to n = 16 to see what is going on and why strong induction is needed. - 3.
-Turn in solutions for exercises 3 and 5b from Section 2.6.
+Turn in solutions for exercises 1 and 3 from Section 2.6.